 Telephone & Data Systems Earnings Preview

-Investors braced for a bumpy ride ahead of Telephone & Data Systems' (NYS: TDS) earnings announcement as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
-The company will unveil its latest earnings on Monday, August 1.
-Telephone and Data Systems, Inc. is a diversified telecommunications service company with wireless operations provided by United States Cellular Corp, and wireline operations provided by TDS Telecommunications Corp.
+Watch Telephone & Data Systems' (NYS: TDS) earnings report to see if it can beat analyst expectations for the third consecutive quarter.
+The company will unveil its latest earnings on Monday.
+Telephone & Data Systems is a diversified telecommunications service company with wireless operations provided by United States Cellular and wireline operations provided by TDS Telecommunications.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on Telephone & Data Systems with four of six analysts rating it hold.
+- Buy, sell, or hold?: Analysts think investors should stand pat on Telephone & Data Systems with three of five analysts rating it hold.
 Analysts don't like Telephone & Data Systems as much as competitor NTELOS Holdings overall.
-Six out of eight analysts rate NTELOS Holdings a buy compared to one of six for Telephone & Data Systems.
+Six out of seven analysts rate NTELOS Holdings a buy compared to one of five for Telephone & Data Systems.
 Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.

-- Revenue Forecasts: On average, analysts predict $1.27 billion in revenue this quarter.
-That would represent a rise of 3.3% from the year-ago quarter.
+- Revenue forecasts: On average, analysts predict $1.31 billion in revenue this quarter.
+That would represent a rise of 3.1% from the year-ago quarter.

-- Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.34 per share.
-Estimates range from $0.30 to $0.38.
+- Wall Street earnings expectations: The average analyst estimate is earnings of $0.29 per share.
+Estimates range from $0.17 to $0.41.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 89.5% giving it an "outperform" rating.
-The community at large backs the All-Stars with 84.3% awarding it a rating of "outperform."
-Fools are gung-ho about Telephone & Data Systems, though the message boards have been quiet lately with only 43 posts in the past 30 days.
-Despite the majority sentiment in favor of Telephone & Data Systems, the stock has a middling CAPS rating of three out of five stars falls short of the Fool community sentiment.
+CAPS All-Stars are solidly supporting the stock, with 85.7% awarding it an outperform rating.
+The community at large is in line with the All-Stars, with 82.9% granting it a rating of outperform.
+Fools feel positively about Telephone & Data Systems, though the message boards have been quiet lately with only 47 posts in the past 30 days.
+Telephone & Data Systems' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.